-Group: Select two or more images in your project and press the Group button to group them together.
+Group: Select two or more images in your project from your layers panel and press the Group button to group them together.
 Why would you want to do this?
 It’s easier to move grouped images together on your canvas.
 Also, once you have the proportions figured out for your design, if your images are grouped together, when you resize one image it will automatically resize the other images it’s grouped with, keeping it in the same proportions.
 When you upload a design file to Cricut Design Space it will be grouped together.

 Ungroup: Use this button to ungroup a set of images that have been grouped together.
 For example if you want to edit, resize, or move around specific pieces of our “My Craft Room Is My Happy Place” cut file you would want to ungroup it firs.

 Duplicate: Duplicate whatever design element you have selected by pressing this button.

 Delete: Delete whatever design element you have selected by pressing this button.